 With the marketing strategists of Red Bull pushing new colours for Red Bull Salzburg and the club dominating at the top of the league, a new club logo and a new Red Bull Arena stadium was built.
 Essentially Red Bull Salzburg sees itself as a new club without a long term history or archive although many fans of Austria Salzburg debate these motives feeling its history was ‘stolen’.

 The true Violett-Weiß traditions of the Austria Salzburg club are continued in the weekly fan activities even at the relatively low level of third division Austrian football.
-These tradition conscious choreographies and an anti-Red Bull signature campaign surrounds the chanting at nearly every game of the club.
+These tradition-conscious choreographies and an anti-Red Bull signature campaign surround the chanting at nearly every game of the club.

 Overall the event was a great advert for fan ownership with both sets of fans mingling both during and after the game.
 The game was played in good spirit and coincided with a beer festival that was enjoyed by those that congregated.